Learn How to Reduce Christmas Stress

 Get an Early Start

 There's no rule that says that all Christmas activities have to be crammed into the week before Christmas.
 You can decorate your home for the holiday season in November if you want (or even leave some Christmas lights up all year round).
-Food for the holiday season can be bought in advance or delivered on the day you need it and Christmas gifts can be bought any time of year.
+Food for the holiday season can be bought in advance or delivered on the day you need it and Christmas gifts can be bought any time of year (even August).
 Stretching out your holiday activities over a longer period of time can really help reduce Christmas stress.

 Who says that you personally have to wrap all the Christmas gifts, do all the baking, and/or do all the holiday season decorating?
 This year, give yourself the gift of holiday stress relief by patronizing a local bakery, hiring a cleaning service to clean your home, or even having your holiday season party or festive dinner catered.